China’s auto sales sink in July, extending yearlong decline

 BEIJING — China’s auto sales sank again in July, extending a yearlong contraction in the industry’s biggest global market.

-An industry group, the China Association of Automobile Manufacturers, says sales of sedans, SUVs and minivans declined 3.9% from a year earlier to 1.5 million.
+Sales of sedans, SUVs and minivans declined 3.9% from a year earlier to 1.5 million, according to an industry group, the China Association of Automobile Manufacturers.

-Sales of electric and hybrid vehicles, which had risen in recent months, declined despite government pressure on automakers to promote the technology.
+Sales of electric and hybrid vehicles suffered a rare decline in sales that had risen steadily this year.
+Purchases fell 4.7% from a year ago to 80,000 units despite government pressure on automakers to promote the technology.

+The overall auto market last expanded in June 2018 and has recorded declines every month since then, adding to pressure on Beijing to shore up cooling economic growth.

+That is squeezing cash flow for global and Chinese automakers that are spending heavily to meet government targets to sell electric vehicles.
+The government is phasing out subsidies that supported sales and shifting the financial burden to manufacturers, which is raising the total cost to buyers.

-Auto sales for the seven months through July were off 12.8% at 11.6 million vehicles.
+Auto sales for the seven months through July were off 12.8% from the same period of 2018 at 11.6 million vehicles, CAAM said in its data released late Monday.
+SUV sales fell 11.1% and sedan sales were off 13.4%.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.